 And the first are those who, as soon as they can reach the opponent in the Onset, at once cut and thrust in with violence.
-The second are somewhat more moderate, and do not attack too crudely, but when an opponent has fully extended with a cut, fallen low with his weapon, or else has bungled in changing, they chase and pursue rapidly toward the nearest offered opening.
+The second are somewhat more moderate, and do not attack too crudely, outward from the centerline on a horizontal plane but when an opponent has fully extended with a cut, fallen low with his weapon, or else has bungled in changing, they chase and pursue rapidly toward the nearest offered opening.
 The third will only cut to the opening when they not only have it for certain, but have also taken heed whether they can also recover from the extension of the cut back into a secure parrying, or to the Defence Strokes; I also mostly hold with these, although it depends on what my opponent is like.
 Now the fourth position themselves in a guard and wait thus for their opponent’s device; they must be either fools or especially sharp, for whoever will wait for another person’s device must be very adept and also trained and experienced, or else he will not accomplish much.

 – Joachim Meyer (Trans.
 Forgeng)

 Meyer lists four types of fencers in the rapier section of The Art of Combat (1570).
 While it appears late in the book and in a section less frequently perused by modern practitioners of Meyer’s historical fencing system, it is essentially a deductive account of all interpersonal conflict and must be required reading for all students of Meyer’s art.

 In order to fully understand this section, the student must have a strong foundation of fencing theory which Meyer spent over 200 pages fleshing out up until this point.
 Most of this, however, is meant to serve as exemplar of his fundamental theoretical construct in which he places the fighters, and which is passed down to him from the earlier masters in the Liechtenauer tradition.